• Recipes

 Directions:

-1. Preheat oven to 400 F, and use the tbsp oil to grease a baking sheet.
+1. Preheat oven to 400 F, and use the tablespoon oil to grease a baking sheet.

 2. In a large mixing bowl combine all the tuna ball ingredients except for the oil and coating ingredients.
 Mix thoroughly.